38 Idioms About Missing Someone

 Other ways to say: Love grows with distance, miss more with time

-11. Tear at the heart
+11. Tear at the Heart

-Example Sentence:
+Example Sentences:

 • Seeing her empty chair tears at my heart.